Workshop Information and Powerpoints

 Claire Dunlap, Director of Organizational Effectiveness, Youthprise

-In this workshop, participants will learn to collaborate with young people to re-imagine and shift their field of work.
-We will learn together how having an anti-racist intersectional approach not only helps build authentic relationships with youth and the broader community, but it helps sustain those relationships.
-Together, we wil fight against tokenism and paternalism to re-imagine what it means to be a professional recognizing and partnering with powerful young minds.
+In this workshop, participants learned to collaborate with young people to re-imagine and shift their field of work.
+Together, participants learned how having an anti-racist intersectional approach not only helps build authentic relationships with youth and the broader community, but it helps sustain those relationships.
+Together, we will fight against tokenism and paternalism to re-imagine what it means to be a professional recognizing and partnering with powerful young minds.